Fully Offline Reinforcement Learning: Preliminaries

-In the learning setting, the true state transition distribution $P_S^\star(s,a)$ and reward distribution $P_R^\star(s,a)$ are assumed unknown a priori.
-Once deployed, the agent is faced with the exploration/exploitation dilemma in that it must balance exploring to learn about the unknown environment dynamics with exploiting.
+If the true transition and reward distributions $P_S^\star(s,a)$ and $P_R^\star(s,a)$ are known a priori, the problem reduces to planning, and (given sufficient compute) an optimal policy can be computed without further environment interaction; in this case, policies need only condition on the current state $s_t$.
+In contrast, we consider the learning setting where the dynamics are unknown.
+Under our Bayesian formulation, policies condition on the full history $h_t$, which carries the information required to update beliefs over the environment.

 In offline RL \citep{Lange2012,levine2020offlinereinforcementlearningtutorial,murphy2024reinforcementlearningoverview}, an agent has access to a dataset of histories of various lengths collected from the true environment.
 The policies used to collect the data may vary and not be optimal.
-In the zero-shot model-based offline RL setting \citep{unifloral2025}, the dataset is used to learn the unknown environment dynamics from which a policy is trained prior to any interaction with the environment.
+In this paper, we consider a zero-shot setting where the agent has no ability to interact with the target environment before deployment, as formalised by \citet{unifloral2025}.
 The agent is then deployed at test time $t=0$ and its performance evaluated.
 The goal of offline RL is to take advantage of offline data so that the deployed policy will be near-optimal from the outset.
+In model-based offline RL, a model of the environment dynamics is learned using the dataset.
+An offline policy is obtained by solving a planning problem using the learned dynamics model.
+In contrast, model-free offline RL methods forgo explicitly modelling environment dynamics and instead learn a policy or value function directly from the fixed dataset, without constructing an explicit dynamics model.